DarinM223/baby-pascal/README.md

 This package contains a main class `com.d_m.gen.Gen` which is a program that parses a rule file for a specific ISA and generates a Java file with the parsed rules and the compiled Aho-Corasick automaton for matching the rules on the SSA DAG.
+The compiled rules show up in the package `com.d_m.gen.rules`.

+The class `Scanner` lexes a string and returns a list of tokens.
+The class `Parser` takes in the list of tokens and has a method `parseRule` which uses recursive descent to parse a rule.
+The class `Automata` takes a list of rules and constructs an in-memory automaton from them.
+The class `AutomataWriter` takes an `Automata` and writes it to a Java file.
+This compiled automaton file can then be loaded dynamically through Java's class loading system.

 This generator is designed to be ran through the maven-exec-plugin.
 The rule files to parse are contained as command line arguments to the plugin in [pom.xml](./pom.xml).
 To run the generator, run: